ZenLedger Review 2026

 Overview

-I have been using ZenLedger for three tax seasons now, and it has become my go-to platform for US crypto tax filing.
-What sets ZenLedger apart is its focus on American taxpayers - the IRS Form 8949 generation is spot-on, and the FBAR reporting saved me hours during my 2025 filing.
-The tax-loss harvesting dashboard actually helped me identify over $4,000 in unrealized losses I could use to offset gains.
-How many other platforms offer a built-in CPA network alongside their tax software?
-Their CPA network is the real deal - I connected with a crypto-specialized accountant through their directory who caught several categorization errors I had made.
-The phone support is rare in this space, and when I called about a missing cost basis issue, they resolved it in under 15 minutes.
-Fair warning: this is not the cheapest option out there.
-But if you have foreign exchange accounts, DeFi positions, or you work with a tax professional, ZenLedger handles complexity that other tools struggle with.
+ZenLedger is a US-focused crypto tax platform that has built a reputation for handling complexity that other tools struggle with.
+Its IRS Form 8949 generation is precise, and the FBAR reporting feature is a notable differentiator for users with foreign exchange accounts.
+The tax-loss harvesting dashboard identifies unrealized losses that can be used to offset gains.
+The CPA network is a genuinely useful feature - users can connect with a crypto-specialized accountant through the directory.
+Phone support is rare in this space, and when called about a missing cost basis issue, agents typically resolve it in under 15 minutes.
+Fair warning: this is not the cheapest option available.
+But for users with foreign exchange accounts, DeFi positions, or who work with a tax professional, ZenLedger handles complexity others struggle with.

 Best For